 The relationship and rivalry has helped Samsung become a top global brand over the past decade with a stock market value of $115 billion -- still modest compared with Apple's $345 billion.

-But the relationship has also produced tensions as Samsung emerged as a credible challenger to Apple's mobile devices.
+But the relationship has also produced tensions over mobile devices.
 The two companies have sued each other in 10 countries involving more than 20 cases since April.

-Samsung's Galaxy range of smartphones and tablet computers running on Google's Android operating system are seen as the main competitor to Apple's game-changing iPhones and iPads.
+Samsung's Galaxy range of smartphones and tablet computers run on Google's Android operating system.

-The competition was flummoxed by the iPad, Jobs declared in March when he took the stage to unveil Apple's latest tablet.
+Jobs had few kind words for his competitors.
+Rivals were flummoxed by the iPad, he declared in March when he took the stage to unveil Apple's latest tablet.

 They went back to the drawing boards.
 They tore up their designs because they weren't competitive, Jobs said.